Have specific questions? Contact us to speak to one of our experienced team members.

 I took a few health-related courses in college, and I’ve been using that information ever since.
 Target heart rate, calorie limits, muscle-building techniques – that sort of thing.
 But that was more than 20 years ago, and it was a scary moment when I recently realized the advice I was using was outdated.

-That’s when I contacted ConnectCare3 and met Phil Thompson.
-He’s a certified health coach with degrees in exercise science and physiology, so I was confident that he was the right person to help me get the answers I needed.
+That’s when I contacted ConnectCare3 and met my Health Coach.
+I learned my Coach was a certified health coach with degrees in exercise science and physiology, so I was confident that he was the right person to help me get the answers I needed.

 The most surprising thing I learned from his webinar was that lifting heavier weights would help my body burn more calories, and it wouldn’t give me bulky muscles.
 He encouraged me to use heavier weights to help build/maintain muscle tissue.